zacharyt-cs/reddit-data-engineering/README.md

 [![Dashboard][dashboard_screenshot]](https://datastudio.google.com/s/mjIjKwWNUQU)

-Interested to explore Reddit data for trends or analytics?
+Interested to explore Reddit data for trends, analytics, or just for the fun of it?

-This project builds a data pipeline (from data ingestion to visualisation) that stores and preprocess data over any time period you want.
+This project builds a data pipeline (from data ingestion to visualisation) that stores and preprocess data over any time period that you want.

 <p align="right">(<a href="#top">back to top</a>)</p>